12 Correlation and linear regression

 The majority of regression diagnostics revolve around looking at the residuals, and there are several different kinds of residual that we might consider.
 In particular, the following three kinds of residuals are referred to in this section: “ordinary residuals”, “standardised residuals”, and “Studentised residuals”.
 There is a fourth kind that you’ll see referred to in some of the Figures, and that’s the “Pearson residual”.
 However, for the models that we’re talking about in this chapter the Pearson residual is identical to the ordinary residual.

 The first and simplest kind of residuals that we care about are ordinary residuals.
 These are the actual raw residuals that I’ve been talking about throughout this chapter so far.
-The ordinary residual is just the difference between the predicted value \(\hat{Y}_i\) and the observed value \(Y_i\).
-I’ve been using the notation \(\epsilon_i\) to refer to the i-th ordinary residual and so, with this in mind, we have the very simple equation
+The ordinary residual is just the difference between the predicted value

 This is of course what we saw earlier, and unless I specifically refer to some other kind of residual, this is the one I’m talking about.
 So there’s nothing new here.
 I just wanted to repeat myself.
 One drawback to using ordinary residuals is that they’re always on a different scale, depending on what the outcome variable is and how good the regression model is.
 That is, unless you’ve decided to run a regression model without an intercept term, the ordinary residuals will have mean 0 but the variance is different for every regression.
-In a lot of contexts, especially where you’re only interested in the pattern of the residuals and not their actual values, it’s convenient to estimate the standardised residuals, which are normalised in such a way as to have standard deviation of 1.
+In a lot of contexts, especially where you’re only interested in the pattern of the residuals and not their actual values, it’s convenient to estimate the standardised residuals, which are normalised in such a way as to have a standard deviation of 1.

 [Additional technical detail16]

 The third kind of residuals are Studentised residuals (also called “jackknifed residuals”) and they’re even fancier than standardised residuals.
-Again, the idea is to take the ordinary residual and divide it by some quantity in order to estimate some standardised notion of the residual.
-17
+Again, the idea is to take the ordinary residual and divide it by some quantity in order to estimate some standardised notion of the residual.17

 Before moving on, I should point out that you don’t often need to obtain these residuals yourself, even though they are at the heart of almost all regression diagnostics.
 Most of the time the various options that provide the diagnostics, or assumption checks, will take care of these calculations for you.
 Even so, it’s always nice to know how to actually get hold of these things yourself in case you ever need to do something non-standard.